-Congress: 30 May – 1 June 2023
+Pre-congress day: 29 May 2023 Congress: 30 May – 1 June 2023 Thuwal, Saudi Arabia

-Challenging the usual thinking on what higher education, governments, businesses and society must do to help society meet the United Nations’ Sustainable Development Goals (SDGs), the congress is a call to action for global universities to pivot their educational, research, innovation and outreach programmes towards tangible outcomes.
+Challenging the usual thinking on what higher education, governments, businesses and society must do to help society meet the United Nations’ Sustainable Development Goals (SDGs), the congress was a call to action for global universities to pivot their educational, research, innovation and outreach programmes towards tangible outcomes.

 The Global Sustainable Development Congress is designed to inspire strategic change for universities committed to supporting the SDGs and to offer practical, tangible plans for transformation.
 It adds human context to the data, allowing delegates to work creatively together to formulate action points and build partnerships.